Best Dogs for Kids and Cats

 Patience and Tolerance

-Children are not always smooth or predictable.
 A good family dog usually has some patience built into its temperament.
-That does not mean kids should get a free pass to climb on or overwhelm the dog.
-It means the dog is less likely to be stressed by a normal, active family environment.
+That does not mean kids should get a free pass to overwhelm the dog.
+It means the dog is less likely to struggle with the normal movement and noise that come with family life.

 Balanced Energy